trel/irods_client_http_api/README.md

 Notice how some of the configuration values are wrapped in angle brackets (e.g. `"<string>"`).
 These are placeholder values that must be updated before launch.

+> [!IMPORTANT]
-**IMPORTANT: The comments in the JSON structure are there for explanatory purposes and must not be included in your configuration.
-Failing to follow this requirement will result in the server failing to start up.**
+> The comments in the JSON structure are there for explanatory purposes and must not be included in your configuration.
+Failing to follow this requirement will result in the server failing to start up.

 ```js
 {